 - To ensure your queries and concerns reach the respective authority and your input is used in the decision-making process

 You can save yourself from potential problems by establishing the team’s communication expectations before engagement.
 Get together with the team to arrive at a time that suits everybody.
 If you require regular updates or work review, set up a bi-weekly meeting schedule.

 Some designers on your remote team may be introverts, which is why an independent work environment is so appealing.
-If you’re managing introverted remote designers, you should learn about nurturing introverts in business in order to create an environment in which they feel comfortable.
+If you’re managing introverted remote designers, you should learn about nurturing introverts in business to create an environment in which they feel comfortable.

-3) Take Some Time Out for Yourself
+3. Take Some Time out for Yourself

-While this may surprise some, in reality people who work remotely tend to overwork themselves – rather than underworking.
+While this may surprise some, in reality, people who work remotely tend to overwork themselves – rather than underworking.
 Several studies reinforce what we already know: people who work remotely are more productive and engaged with work.